laggykiller/sticker-convert/README.md

     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
 - Kakao
     - Download: Supported (e.g. `https://e.kakao.com/t/xxxxx`  OR `https://emoticon.kakao.com/items/xxxxx` OR `4404400`).
 It is rather complicated, learn more from [docs/guide_kakao.md](docs/guide_kakao.md)
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
+- Band
+    - Download: Supported (e.g. `https://www.band.us/sticker/xxxx` OR 2535).
+Learn how to get share link from [docs/guide_band.md](docs/guide_band.md)
+    - Upload: Not supported.
+You need to manually submit sticker pack for approval before you can use in app.
 - Viber
     - Download: Supported (e.g. `https://stickers.viber.com/pages/example` OR `https://stickers.viber.com/pages/custom-sticker-packs/example`)